Eviction situations start long before a notice gets served.

-A Notice to Cure or Quit is a legal document landlords serve tenants who violated lease terms, requiring them to fix violations or vacate within 3-30 days before eviction proceedings begin.
+A Notice to Cure or Quit is a legal document landlords serve tenants who violated lease terms.
+It requires tenants to fix violations or vacate within 3-30 days before eviction proceedings start.

 This eviction notice provides tenants an opportunity to remedy lease violations before court proceedings.
 Proper notice requirements, legal compliance, and effective service methods protect both landlords and tenants.